EduardoMSU/Algorithims-3013/Assignments/P01/README.md

 ### Instructions:

-- Click Present and go through the powerpoint to get a better understanding of the topic.
+- Click Present and go through the powerpoint to get a better understanding of Segment Trees.